Just like that, Naika Venant was live.

 Or other times, people may be broadcasting their actions, hoping that viewers will step in to stop them.

-That happened last month when police in California worked with police in New York to save a woman streaming an apparent suicide attempt on Facebook Live.
+That happened this year when police in California worked with police in New York to save a woman streaming an apparent suicide attempt on Facebook Live.

 Sgt.
 Ray Kelly, a spokesman for the Alameda County Sheriff’s Office in California, said that on Jan.
 25, a crisis center in Idaho, where the woman used to live, phoned police in Alameda County, where she had since moved, saying they had talked to a suicidal woman by phone and online.
 Alameda dispatchers began pinging her cellphone and discovered that she was in Rockville Centre, N.Y.